Shay Hazkani

 Palestine

-Shay Hazkani is a historian of the modern Middle East, with a particular interest in the social and cultural history of Palestine/Israel, and Middle Eastern Jews.
-In his research and teaching he focuses on the interactions between elites and non-elites, and how ideas which emanate from elites and state institutions were transformed and subverted as they make their way to the reflections and conduct of ordinary people.
+Shay Hazkani is a historian of the modern Middle East, with a particular focus on the social and cultural history of Palestine/Israel and Middle Eastern Jews.
+His research and teaching explore the interactions between elites and non-elites, examining how ideas produced by state institutions and political leaders are reshaped, contested, and reinterpreted in the lives of ordinary people.
+His work has been supported by the National Endowment for the Humanities, and he has held visiting appointments at the University of California, Berkeley, the University of Pennsylvania, and George Washington University.

-Dr. Hazkani has been involved in various struggles over archival declassification policies in Israel.
-In 2019, he petitioned the Israeli Supreme Court together with the Association for Civil Rights, to compel the Israeli domestic intelligence service, the Shin Bet, to open its archives to the public.
-Prior to his academic career, Shay worked as a journalist covering the West Bank and Israeli military.
+Dr. Hazkani has also been involved in efforts to challenge archival secrecy in Israel.
+In 2019, he petitioned the Israeli Supreme Court, together with the Association for Civil Rights, to compel the Shin Bet to open its archives to the public.

 Courses